 If you’re travelling in Malaysia and want to visit idyllic beaches, then the Perhentian Islands could be a good stop for you.
-Here is a backpackers guide to the paradise location of Coral Bay, Perhentian Islands, including how to get there, the best accommodation and about the incredible scuba diving in the area.
+Here is a backpackers guide to the paradise location of the Perhentian Islands in Malaysia, including how to get there, the best accommodation and about the incredible scuba diving in the area.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.